-But laws and rules that apply to car accident cases are different from state to state.
-How will an injury claim be affected if more than one driver is responsible for causing the accident?
-And how do injury claims work in the dozen or so "no fault" car insurance states?
-In this article, we'll take a closer look at the these issues, and a few more.
+The liability and insurance rules that apply to car accident claims are different from state to state.
+How will a claim be affected if more than one driver may be at fault for the accident?
+How does an injury claim or lawsuit work in the dozen or so "no fault" car insurance states?
+Let's tackle these issues, plus a few more.

 The breach of duty led to injuries.
-It isn't enough for the other driver to have been negligent; that alone won't make him responsible for an accident and injuries.
+It isn't enough for the other driver to have been negligent.
 The driver's negligence had to have actually been the direct or proximate cause of the accident, which means that the accident would not have happened if the other driver had been more careful.
 And the negligence must have led to actual injury, vehicle damage, or other loss.

-If the injured person shares some amount of blame for causing the car accident, it could have an effect on the amount of compensation he or she can recover.
+If the injured claimant shares some amount of blame for causing the car accident, it could have an effect on the amount of compensation ("damages") they can receive.
 And in some cases, an injured claimant won't be able to recover anything at all from other at-fault parties, if the claimant is also deemed at fault for the accident.
 The impact that shared fault will have depends on the rules in place in your state.

 Pure Comparative Fault States.
-In these states an injured driver who played a role in causing the accident can still collect damages from other at-fault persons, in an amount that depends on the injured person's share of the fault.
-So, if Dan is 70% responsible for causing the accident, and his damages add up to $10,000, he can collect $3,000 from other at-fault parties.
+In these states an injured driver who played a role in causing the accident can still collect compensation (damages) from other at-fault parties, at a ratio that mirrors the injured person's share of the fault.
+So, if Dan is 70% responsible for causing the accident, and his damages add up to $10,000, he can still collect $3,000 from other at-fault parties.

 Contributory Negligence States.
 In a handful of states, a person who shares any amount of blame for the accident (even one percent or less) will have their injury claim barred altogether, and will be unable to get compensation from any other party.

-In the dozen or so "no fault" states (District of Columbia, Florida, Hawaii, Kansas, Kentucky, Massachusetts, Michigan, Minnesota, New Jersey, New York, North Dakota, Pennsylvania, and Utah), an injured driver turns first (and usually exclusively) to his or her own car insurance coverage after a car accident, no matter who actually caused the accident.
-The only way that a person can step outside the "no fault" system and file a lawsuit against the negligent driver is if the case meets the "serious injury" or monetary threshold in place in the state.
+With no-fault (or "personal injury protection") coverage, an injured driver turns first (and sometimes exclusively) to his or her own car insurance coverage after a car accident, no matter who actually caused the crash.
+It's only possible to step outside the "no fault" system and file a lawsuit against the at-fault driver if the case meets one or more thresholds in place in the state.
 These thresholds relate to the seriousness of the injuries and the dollar amount of medical treatment made necessary by the car accident injuries.